 This white bathroom, designed and owned by Tamara Kaye-Honey, creative director of interior design practice House of Honey, heard the message loud and clear, choosing a statement sputnik light fitting in their gable-roofed bathroom.

 Such a crisp, modern design might typically be placed in a living room, but the trend is absolutely that if you love a light, there's no reason why the bathroom shouldn't join in on the love.

 Make the light the star of the show by echoing with metallic touches elsewhere in the space.
 Sticking to a clean palette stops any distraction from the pendant.

 2. Add some curves

-Taking this into account, look towards unusual shapes and styles which will add interest without losing practicality.
+Taking this into account, look towards unusual shapes and styles which will add interest to simple bathroom color schemes without losing practicality.

 'Bulbus shades have a sense of fluidity that’s adaptable and will work in a variety of rooms,' says Rohan.
 'It’s soft and subtle while the scale allows you to create impact.'

 At times, bathroom lighting can be more about creating an atmosphere than anything else.

 'Wall lights in bathrooms aren’t usually the sole source of light and are used functionally to accentuate particular areas such as vanity units, as well as for decorative purposes,' comments Robbie Llewellyn, co-founder of Bert Frank.